jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 Yocto stable branch
 -------------------

-Corstone-1000 software stack is built on top of Yocto mickledore.
+Corstone-1000 software stack is built on top of Yocto scarthgap.

 Provided components
 -------------------